 Sagrada Família

-The exterior is adorned with elaborate facades depicting scenes from the Bible, intricately carved stone sculptures, and towering spires that reach to the skies.
-Each facade has its own distinct style, reflecting different aspects of the Christian faith and Gaudí’s innovative approach to architecture.
+The exterior is adorned with elaborate facades depicting scenes from the Bible, intricately carved stone sculptures, and towering spires that reach toward the heavens.
+Inside, the basilica is a marvel of light and color, with columns resembling trees supporting the ceiling and stained-glass windows casting a kaleidoscope of hues.

 Park Güell